tancop/Conductor/README.md

 ### EnterGamepadUI

 Switches Steam to Big Picture mode (gamepad UI).
-Does nothing if already in Big Picture. **This will turn off SteamyRPC.**
+Does nothing if already in Big Picture. **This will disconnect SteamyRPC for 1-2 seconds.**

 ### ExitGamepadUI

 Switches Steam to normal mode (desktop UI).
-Does nothing if already in normal mode. **This will turn off SteamyRPC.**
+Does nothing if already in normal mode. **This will disconnect SteamyRPC for 1-2 seconds.**

 ### IsGamepadUI